 I recommend opening a text editor and copying all the commands and output into a file, which you can send to us if you need additional help resolving the activation issue.

 NOTE: All these steps require running commands from a console window (cmd.exe), which you may need to run As Administrator.
-These commands work in both Windows Vista and Windows 7.
+These commands work in Windows 7, 8, 8.1 and 10.

 1. Run ipconfig /all to capture current IP configuration information.